 If you really want to master the art of blogging for your business, make sure you're getting my free Business Blogging Mastery eSeries.

-Whenever you publish new content to a channel like your blog, add an update to Facebook.
-For a blog post, use some teaser text, such as the first paragraph or so, and then link back to your post.
+For a blog post, use some teaser text, such as the first paragraph or so, to encourage visitors back to your post.

 Use an image from the content—such as the blog post's Featured Image—to maximize engagement and attract as many eyeballs as you can.

-Organic reach on Facebook is now limited, so use paid promotion for more meaningful exposure, tracking your results as you do so.
+Organic reach on Facebook is now fairly limited, so try using paid promotion for greater exposure and track your results.

 - Integrate opportunities for visitors to opt-in to your list.

-- If promoting a link back to your blog, use a Facebook Pixel so you can build an audience of your visitors and advertise to them in future (such as, once again, an opt-in offer).
+- When sharing a link to your blog, use a Facebook Pixel so you can build an audience of your visitors and advertise to them in future (such as an opt-in offer).

-Even if businesses do all of the above, most make the mistake of only doing it once—for example, promote a new blog post on Facebook one time and then forget about it.
+Even if businesses do all of the above, most make the mistake of only doing it once.
+For example, they promote a new blog post on Facebook just one time and then forget about it.

 The same applies to Twitter.
 Don't send out a single Tweet pointing to your new content, and then just forget about it.
 After all, a single Tweet is only going to be seen by a tiny fraction of your audience at any one time.